salvaRC/GCC2022-climate-machine-learning-workshop/README.md

-# Graduate Climate Conference 2022 - Climate + Machine Learning Workshop
+# Graduate Climate Conference 2022
+# Climate + Machine Learning Workshop

 ## Demo notebook

-In the tutorial, we will focus on a self-contained demo notebook named [GCC_Climate+ML_workshop.ipynb](GCC_Climate+ML_workshop.ipynb), and walk through it together.
+In the tutorial, we will focus on a self-contained demo notebook named [GCC-Climate-ML-workshop.ipynb](GCC-Climate-ML-workshop.ipynb), and walk through it together.
-The easiest way of running the notebook is to use Google Colab, which also gives you access to GPU compute.
+The easiest way of running the notebook is to use Google Colab, which also provides you with GPU compute.
-Please follow [this link](https://colab.research.google.com/github/salvaRC/GCC22-climate-machine-learning-workshop/blob/main/GCC_Climate%2BML_workshop.ipynb) to open the notebook in Colab.
+Please follow [this link](https://colab.research.google.com/github/salvaRC/GCC22-climate-machine-learning-workshop/blob/main/GCC-Climate-ML-workshop.ipynb) to open the notebook in Colab.

 ## Set up your own project